Judge releases the Turkish Tufts University student who was detained by ICE to continue her studies

 U.S. District Judge William Sessions in Burlington released Rumeysa Ozturk pending a final decision on her claim that she’s been illegally detained following an op-ed she co-wrote last year that criticized the school’s response to Israel’s war in Gaza.

+Details of her release and travel plans were not immediately available, and an Immigration and Customs Enforcement database still listed her as detained Friday afternoon in Louisiana, where her immigration proceedings will continue.
+But her supporters cheered the decision, punctuating a news conference held by her attorneys with chants of “She is free!”

+“What we heard from the court today is what we have been saying for weeks, and what courts have continued to repeat up and down through the litigation of this case thus far,” Jessie Rossman, legal director at the ACLU of Massachusetts, told reporters.
+"There’s absolutely no evidence that justifies detaining Ozturk for a single day, let alone the six and a half weeks that she has been detained, because she wrote a single op-ed in her student newspaper exercising her First Amendment right to express an opinion.”

-Ozturk, detailing her growing asthma attacks in detention and her desire to finish her doctorate degree focusing on children and social media, appeared at a bail hearing remotely from the Louisiana center.
-She and her lawyer hugged after hearing his decision.
+Appearing by video for her bail hearing, Ozturk, 30, detailed her growing asthma attacks in detention and her desire to finish her doctorate degree focusing on children and social media while appearing remotely at her bail hearing from the Louisiana center.
+She and her lawyer hugged after hearing the judge's decision.

 “Completing my Ph.D. is very important to me,” she testified.
 She had been on track to finish her work in December when she was arrested.

-He said he didn’t think electronic monitoring would be in order, and that she would also have at least monthly contact with a staffer of the Burlington Community Justice Center to report on how she's doing, and her current and future plans.

-The idea is for her to try to reintegrate into her community “after what has been a very traumatic event and incident,” Sessions said.
+Sessions said the government had offered no evidence about why Ozturk was arrested other than the op-ed.

 “This is a woman who is just totally committed to her academic career,” Sessions said.
-“This is someone who probably doesn't have a whole lot of other things going on other than reaching out to other members of the community in a caring and compassionate way. ...
-She has done nothing other than essentially attend her university and expand her contacts within the community in such a supportive way."
+“This is someone who probably doesn't have a whole lot of other things going on other than reaching out to other members of the community in a caring and compassionate way."

-He said the government has not offered any additional evidence.
-“There is no evidence here as to the motivation absent the consideration the op-ed.”
+A message seeking comment was emailed Friday afternoon to the U.S. Justice Department's Executive Office for Immigration Review.

 Sessions told Acting U.S. Attorney Michael Drescher he wants to know immediately when she is released.